gooofy/aqb/help/RefAmiga.md

     TEXTWIDTH "(" s ")"

-Returns the width of s in pixels, taking the current font into account.
+return the width of s in pixels, taking the current font into account.

 ## TIMER ON|OFF